310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% endbubble %}

 {% bubble Wataru %}
-Hmm… Focusing your hearing sense on something for a brief moment can be difficult.
+Hmm… Training your hearing sense is quite difficult to achieve in a short time.
 But anyone could do it to some extent with enough training.
 {% endbubble %}

 {% bubble Hinata %}